VW set to overtake Toyota as global auto leader

+BRIEF-La Jolla Pharmaceutical Co announces proposed underwritten public offering of common stock

+* La Jolla Pharmaceutical Company announces proposed underwritten public offering of common stock

-TOKYO Volkswagen (VOWG_p.DE) is poised to overtake Toyota Motor Corp (7203.T) as the global leader in vehicle sales, with a rapid expansion drive in China - the world's biggest auto market - while Toyota curbs growth to focus on shoring up quality.
+TOKYO, July 30 Volkswagen is poised to overtake Toyota Motor Corp as the global leader in vehicle sales, with a rapid expansion drive in China - the world's biggest auto market - while Toyota curbs growth to focus on shoring up quality.

 Toyota, reigning at the top spot in the auto industry for two years in a row, will announce its global sales for the first six months of the year on Wednesday, which could fall short of Volkswagen's half-year total.